uvatoc/uvatoc.github.io/src/content/week8.md

 # Goals

+This week, we introduce the most important and widely used model of computation, the Turing machine, and start to address the big question of what can and cannot be computed by any machine with a finite description.

 The main goals for Week 8 are to:

-- Study a definition of computability
+- Understand what cannot be computed by a finite automaton and why.
-- Use and understand Turing Machines as a model of computing
+- Use and understand Turing Machines as a model of computing.
+- Study a definition of computability.
-- Explore the powers and limitations of Turing Machines
+- Explore the powers and limitations of Turing Machines.
+- Understand why some numbers are _uncomputable_, and what this means.
-- Learn different variations on Turing Machines and their relative value
+- Learn different variations on Turing Machines and how they can be transformed.

 # Schedule